Manny Pacquiao wins SD over Keith Thurman, proves age is just a number

-Former world champion Sergey Lipinets of Kazakhstan (16-1, 12 KOs) faced a last minute opponent in Javar Inson of the Philippines (18-2, 12 KOs), replacing the injuryed John Molina.
+Former world champion Sergey Lipinets of Kazakhstan (16-1, 12 KOs) faced a last-minute opponent in Javar Inson of the Philippines (18-2, 12 KOs), replacing the injured John Molina.
 Inson did his best to seize the opportunity.
 He wasn’t in the ring merely for a paycheck.
 But Lipinets has too many skills.

 Inson said, “I got hit and I slipped, that made it look worse.
 When I stood up I thought I was fine and tried to raise my hands and show the referee … I’ll be back and ready to put on a good performance.”